-Did you just buy your first investment property or convert one into a rental?
+Did you just buy your first rental unit or convert one into a rental?
 If so, you must be feeling great.
 After all, you’ve now set yourself up for earning extra income and developing your net worth.
 The satisfaction of earning passive income from an asset that appreciates in value is hard to beat.

 With that being said, being a landlord comes with plenty of responsibilities.
 It can be stressful, time-consuming, and even intimidating, especially if it's your first time being a landlord.